 Ideally, the best time to do Sun Salutation or Surya Namaskar is early in the morning at or before sunrise preferably before 6 A.M.
 It is also advised to practice on an empty stomach and wait for 15 minutes after drinking water.

-If you are a Surya Namaskar beginner, it is a good idea to start with 2 to 4 rounds and then gradually increase the rounds once you are comfortable.
+An important tip regarding Surya Namaskar for beginners is to start with 2 to 4 rounds and then gradually increase the rounds once you are comfortable.
 Normally, it is best to do12 rounds of Surya Namaskar daily and it is done ideally in sets.
-One set consists of 2 rounds – 6 with the right leg, 6 with the left leg.
+One set consists of 2 rounds – starts with the right leg and ends with a left leg each time.

-However, once you become a pro at practicing this pose, you can even go up to 108 Surya Namaskars.
+However, once you become a pro at practising this pose, you can even go up to 108 Surya Namaskars.
 Also, make sure that both sides of your body are equally used.

 There is no restriction to where you can practice Surya Namaskar (Sun Salutation).
-But it is better to practice among nature, in the outdoors, facing the Sun.
+But it is better to practice among nature, in the outdoors, facing the Sun or facing the east.
 You can even do it indoors at your home or in a yoga studio as well as at your convenience.

 Many people are confused if Sun Salutation (Surya Namaskar) is a warm-up or a cardio workout.
 Honestly, it is both depending on the pace you perform it.
 You can practice Sun Salutation at different speeds- Slow and Fast.
 They all have different effects.

 Slow Pace – This helps to strengthen and tone your body muscles.
 The slow transition from one pose to another beautifully and effortlessly stretches every muscle in the body.
 Use your breath as a tool to connect the body, mind and soul and transit into a meditative phase.